nxmita/CourseQuest/README.md

 - **Vite** for the fast development experience
 - **React & TypeScript communities** for excellent tooling and documentation

+## 🚀 Deployment

+CourseQuest can be deployed to various platforms.
+See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed instructions.

+### Quick Deploy to Vercel (Recommended)

+1. Push your code to GitHub
+2. Go to [vercel.com](https://vercel.com) and import your repository
+3. Vercel will auto-detect settings and deploy
+4. Configure custom domain `www.coursequest.com` in Vercel settings

+### User Data Persistence

+- ✅ User accounts are saved in browser localStorage
+- ✅ User preferences persist across sessions
+- ✅ Works automatically - no backend required
+- ⚠️ Data is browser-specific (users must use same browser/device)

+For cross-device sync, consider adding a backend API in the future.

 ## 📞 Support

 For questions, issues, or contributions, please: